daveray/vimclojure-easy/README.md

 ## Starting the Nailgun Server

 Now we want to get to the serious stuff.
 We'll need to start a nailgun server to get the most use out of VimClojure.
 There are (at least) two options.
-If you're using `leiningen`, install the `lein-nailgun` plugin, create a project, and run the plugin:
+If you're using `leiningen`, install the [lein-nailgun plugin] (https://github.com/ibdknox/lein-nailgun) (this is Chris Granger's fork, updated for 2.3.0), create a project, and run the plugin:

     $ lein plugin install org.clojars.ibdknox/lein-nailgun "1.1.1"
     $ lein new nailgun-test
     $ cd nailgun-test
     $ lein nailgun
-    Copying 1 file to /Users/dave/Documents/projects/nailgun-test/lib
+    Copying 1 file to /.../nailgun-test/lib
     NGServer started on 127.0.0.1, port 2113.

 or, run the server manually with the jar in this install: